 The scenario assumes a high pressure of the pathogen in the nurseries and in the surroundings as suitable hosts are present.
 Older plants are exposed to the pathogen for longer period of time.
-The scenario assumes Q. petraea to be host for the pathogen.
+The scenario assumes Quercus robur to be a suitable host for the pathogen.
 The scenario also assumes that wounds (e.g. pruning wounds) representing infection courts may be present, that infected leaves are not completely removed from the ground, and that symptoms of the disease are not easily recognisable during inspections.